Code-Institute-Submissions/MilestoneProject2StarWarsMemoryGame/README.md

 Test | Outcome
 ------------ | -------------
-W3C validation for index.html | Failed on <li> being inside div - had updated the divs to be list items and forgot to wrap in a <ul> tag - updated and Passed as a result.
+W3C validation for index.html | Failed on list item being inside a div - had updated the divs to be list items to make my HTML more semantic and had forgotten to wrap in the list items in an unordered list tag - updated and Passed as a result.
 W3C validation for padawan.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
 W3C validation for jediknight.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.
 W3C validation for jedimaster.html | Failed on "type=button" not required.
 Removed and Re-tested and Passed as a result.
 Also provided guidance to add ALT to images in case of failure so I added text backups.